EGI-Federation/documentation/content/en/internal/configuration-database/api/_index.md

 ### Querying

-API calls can be tested in a browser or done from the commmand-line interface, using `curl`.
+API calls can be tested in a browser or done from the command-line interface, using `curl`.

 Below are some examples, including methods with different